pivotal-cf/docs-pks/ports-protocols-nsx-t.hbs.md

 This topic describes the firewall ports and protocols requirements for using {{  vars.product_full }}
 on vSphere with NSX integration.

-If you are not using TKGI on vSphere with NSX, see one of the follow topics instead:
+If you are not using {{ vars.product_short }} on vSphere with NSX, see one of the follow topics instead:

 * [Firewall Ports and Protocols Requirements for vSphere (Antrea Networking)](ports-protocols-wo-nsx-t.html)
 * [Firewall Ports and Protocols Requirements (Antrea Networking)](ports-protocols-antrea.html)